snajjar/cardano-shell-docker/README.md

         --mainnet

+## Rotate your KES keypair

+The KES keypair you generated is only valid for a certain number of epochs.
+After 3 month, your KES keypair will become "poisoned", you will have to generate another if you want to keep your node able to sign blocks.

+From your `local` machine, launch a cardano-shell (with node), and generate a new KES keypair.

+    cardano-cli node key-gen-KES \
+        --verification-key-file /config/keys/kes.vkey \
+        --signing-key-file /config/keys/kes.skey

+Now, we'll issue a new opcert, confirming with cold.skey that this new kes key is our.
+We need the current KES period for that, which is the current slot number, divided by the number of slots per KES configured for this era.
+You can calculate it as such:

+    # grep KES /config/mainnet-shelley-genesis.json
+    "slotsPerKESPeriod": 129600,
+    "maxKESEvolutions": 62,

+    # sp-ttl
+    {
+        "blockNo": 5409128,
+        "headerHash": "31927a0b48768a486256588567609286274a09d7aa5586c8e93b0dc3ddcb89f8",
+        "slotNo": 23117420
+    }

+    # expr 23117420 / 129600
+    178

+Now we can issue or new node certificate:

+    cardano-cli node issue-op-cert \
+    --kes-verification-key-file /config/keys/kes.vkey \
+    --cold-signing-key-file /config/keys/cold.skey \
+    --operational-certificate-issue-counter /config/keys/cold.counter \
+    --kes-period 178 \
+    --out-file /config/keys/node.cert

+Save your keys to your local `.backup` folder.

+Copy `kes.vkey` and the new `node.cert` file to the `block` machine (in the docker/config/keys subfolder), and restart the block-producer docker with `docker container restart block-producer`.

 ## Update the stakepool parameters

 Over time, you'll gather more funds.
 You might want to change your pledge, your margin, or some of your metadata.